5 Workers' Comp Billing Tips for Texas Medical Billers (2024)

 This transparency allows providers to find precisely what they need to know—making it much easier for daisyNews to share the most critical points.

-With that, below we present the five important Texas Tips (some of which are legal requirements) every provider in the state should remember when billing for the treatment of injured workers.
-Plus, see a special bonus tip that the good folks at the TX DWC definitely want providers to read.
+With that, below we present the five important tips (some of which are legal requirements) every provider in the state should remember when billing for the treatment of injured workers.

 According to the TX DWC, about half of injured workers must seek treatment within one of the state’s 26 certified workers’ compensation Health Care Networks (HCNs).